mkalioby/django-passkeys/README.md

 Passkeys are now supported on
 * Apple Ecosystem (iPhone 16.0+, iPadOS 16.1, Mac OS X Ventura)
 * Chromium based browsers (on PC and Laptop) allows picking up credentials from Android and iPhone/iPadOS.
-* Android Credentials creation for ResidentKeys is currently in Beta.
+* Android Credentials creation for ResidentKeys is currently in live now

+On May 3, 2023, Google allowed the use of Passkeys for the users to login, killing the password for enrolled users.

 # Installation